Z-ANESaber/Far-Craft-illager-s-Battlegrounds/README.md

 ## Take & develop polaroid pictures
 ![screenshot of the in-game polaroid camera mod looking through the lens of said polaroid](https://cdn.modrinth.com/data/cached_images/c6c28a4c691f53cf7e984cfb1ea50bf72e46d803.jpeg)
-Whether it's for gathering intel on your enemies or just to remember your adventures you can now gather a polaroid camera and film to take photos of the things you explore, or yourself and some friends.
+Whether it's for gathering intel on your enemies or just to remember your adventures you can now craft a polaroid camera and film to take photos of the things you explore, or yourself and some friends.
 These photos can be hung on your wall at home.

 ## Optimization mods
 ![screenshot of the fps counter on 1153 fps and the logos of the mods: iris, sodium, fabric and lithium](https://cdn.modrinth.com/data/cached_images/6e9b743f6c23a77aa3ab49bed7add100d75f4a49.jpeg)